HealthML/Math4ML/book/chapter_decompositions/eigenvectors.md

 $\mathbf{A}\mathbf{0} = \mathbf{0} = \lambda\mathbf{0}$
 for every $\lambda$.

----
+Eigenvalues and eigenvectors can be complex numbers, even if $\mathbf{A}$ is real-valued.
+We will provide a high-level discussion of the conditions below.

-Let's look at an example and how multiplication with a matrix $\mathbf{A}$ transforms vectors that lie on the unit circle and, in particular, how it changes it's eivenvectors during multiplication.
+First, let's look at an example and how multiplication with a matrix $\mathbf{A}$ transforms vectors that lie on the unit circle and, in particular, how it changes it's eivenvectors during multiplication.

 $$
 \mathbf{A} = \begin{pmatrix}1.5 & 0.5 \\ 0.1 & 1.2\end{pmatrix}